grachevko/docker-hosts-updater/README.md

 $ docker run -d --label ru.grachevko.dhu="nginx.local:10" nginx
 $ ping nginx.local
 ```
-Container with greater priority will be used, by default priority is 0.
+Container with greater priority will be used.
+Default priority 0.
-If priority are the same then early created container will be used.
+If priority is the same then early created container will be used.

 Load Balancer
 ----
-In order to pass traffic through loadbalancer you can define container name which ip will be used to record in hosts.
+To pass the traffic through the loadbalancer you should define container's name in order to use it's ip for recording in hosts.
-Just add one more colon and container name after.
+Just add one more colon and container name after it.
 ```bash
 $ docker run -d --name lb nginx
 $ docker run -d --label ru.grachevko.dhu="nginx1.local:0:lb" nginx